MystenLabs/walrus-docs/docs/README.md

 # Walrus

-Welcome to the developer documentation for Walrus, a decentralized storage and availability protocol designed specifically for large binary files, or "blobs".
-Walrus focuses on providing a robust solution for storing unstructured content on decentralized storage nodes while ensuring high availability and reliability even in the presence of Byzantine faults.
+Welcome to the developer documentation for Walrus, a decentralized storage and data availability protocol designed specifically for large binary files, or "blobs".
+Walrus focuses on providing a robust, but affordable solution for storing unstructured content on decentralized storage nodes while ensuring high availability and reliability even in the presence of Byzantine faults.

 Fun fact: If you are viewing this site at <https://docs.walrus.site>, you are fetching this from Walrus behind the scenes.
 See the [Walrus Sites chapter](./walrus-sites/intro.md) for further